 Jillson Farm grows an incredible variety of food including fresh fruit and berries.They take special orders for chickens and turkeys and naturally, offer a Community Supported Farm Share program.

-In addition to the incredibly fresh produce he brings to market weekly, Scott also brings the jams and jellies, pickles and relishes, honey, maple syrup (and of course maple candies!) produced by his family.
+In addition to the incredibly fresh produce he brings to market weekly, Scott also brings jams, jellies, pickles, relishes, honey, maple syrup (and of course maple candies!) produced by his family.
+The canning and preserving is done on site in their commercial kitchen on the farm.

 In spring, Scott offers well-grown, healthy flower and vegetable seedlings, as well as hanging baskets from Proven Winners.
-Later, those plants become the fresh flowers he uses to create beautiful fresh arrangements and bouquets.

-Yarmouth, Maine
+Saco, Maine

 Lorelei’s Loaves & Treats